Are you getting the most out of your 301 redirects?

 The solution?
 A 301 redirect on each of your relevant pages can point visitors in the right direction.

-A big part of SEO services is dedicated to making things easy for your visitors—easier to rank, easier to find the service you offer.
-301 redirects are an important element of the visitor experience that shouldn’t be overlooked.
+A big part of SEO services is dedicated to making things easy for your visitors easier to rank, easier to find the service you offer.
+Three hundred one redirects are an essential element of the visitor experience that shouldn’t be overlooked.

 301 Redirects: What’s in It for You?

-301 redirects are useful to more than your visitors; they’re useful to you.
-With each 301 redirect you use, most of the traffic from your site’s old pages will carry over to your new page.
+301 redirects are useful to more than your visitors; they’re helpful to you.
+With every 301 redirects you use, most of the traffic from your site’s old pages will carry over to your new page.
 You’re helping to preserve your web authority.

-That’s why you want to use 301s rather than simply building new pages and leaving visitors to figure out where you went.
+That’s why you want to use 301s rather than merely building new pages and leaving visitors to figure out where you went.

 Best Practices for 301 Redirects

 This Google tutorial video shares the ideal number of 301s you want.
-The video provides great insight on the topic—especially since it comes from the mouths of the masters themselves.
+The video provides excellent insight on the topic—especially since it comes from the mouths of the masters themselves.